Using dynamic loss weighting to boost improvements in forecast stability: Introduction

 In this paper, we explore the potential of dynamically weighting the two components of the N-BEATS-S loss function during training to further improve forecast stability while maintaining accuracy.
-Our contributions are threefold: (i) we empirically demonstrate that some existing DLW methods can enhance forecast stability without sacrificing accuracy; (ii) we propose a novel variant of Random Weighting \citep{lin2022reasonable}, called Task-Aware Random Weighting (TARW), which allows for explicit prioritization of forecast accuracy; (iii) we experimentally validate TARW and other DLW methods, comparing their effectiveness in improving forecast stability (while maintaining accuracy) against N-BEATS-S with a tuned static $\lambda$.
+Our contributions are threefold: (i) we empirically demonstrate that some existing DLW methods can enhance forecast stability without sacrificing accuracy and provide insights into why this might be the case; (ii) we propose a novel variant of Random Weighting \citep{lin2022reasonable}, called Task-Aware Random Weighting (TARW), which allows for explicit prioritization of forecast accuracy; and (iii) we experimentally validate TARW and other DLW methods, comparing their effectiveness in improving forecast stability (while maintaining accuracy) against N-BEATS-S with a tuned static $\lambda$.

 We explain N-BEATS-S in detail in Section~\ref{SEC:LITERATURE}.
 Subsequently, we introduce the concept of DLW and provide an overview of existing algorithms in this domain.
 In Section~\ref{SEC:METHODOLOGY}, we describe the various DLW strategies---including TARW---that will be used to optimize N-BEATS-S in more detail.
 Our experimental study is introduced in Section~\ref{SEC:EXPERIMENTAL_DESIGN}, with results presented and discussed in Section~\ref{SEC:RESULTS+DISCUSSION}.
-Finally, Section~\ref{SEC:CONCLUSION} concludes the paper and includes suggestions for future research.
+Finally, Section~\ref{SEC:CONCLUSION} concludes the paper, discusses its limitations, and includes suggestions for future research.